kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/python.typ

 = Foreword

 `Python` is probably the most popular programming language by many measure these days, due to its simple learning experience and large ecosystem.
+In fact, I bet most of the people who are reading this note already know `python`. `python` has a long history and a huge community which you can probably do everything you want in `python`.
 However, being simple to learn also means it is easy to write bad code.
+Getting your calculation is one thing, building a nice package which people can use happily is another.
+There are many tricks and know-hows in `python` that you may not be aware of.
+And this is what we are going to focus in this lab.

-So in this lab, we are going to go through the following topics:
+In this lab, we are going to go through the following topics:

-1. Some basic syntax for python, and try to write a simple insertion sort algorithm in python.
+1. Some basic concepts and syntax for python, and try to write a simple insertion sort algorithm in python.
 2. Basic of structuring and packaging a python project.
 3. Building documentation with `mkdocs`.
 4. Adding tests to the project.